 The best way to contact me is through email.
-Please note that due to Federal Regulations protecting your privacy, I cannot respond to emails sent from non-Rutgers email accounts, and you will get an auto-response saying as such.
+Please note that due to Federal Regulations protecting your privacy, I cannot respond to emails sent from non-Rutgers email accounts, and you will get an autoresponse saying as such.

-As I teach multiple classes, please include the course and section number in the subject, and your full name in the email itself.
+As I teach multiple subjects and sections, please include the course and section number in the subject, and your full name in the email itself.